radioDevCreations/radioDevCreations/README.md

 # Hello there 👋

-My name is Radek and I am Junior Web Developer from Poland.
-I work as a Junior Salesforce Developer by day.
+My name is Radek and I am Web Developer from Poland.
+I work as a Salesforce Developer by day.
 My passion for programming started when I was in high school and it continues until now.
 Both in college and privately, I spend most of my time learning web development.
-Currently I'm focusing on Salesforce and Gatsby.js.
+Currently I'm focusing on Salesforce and Next.js with Flask back-end.
 I invite you to check out my projects [here](https://github.com/radioDevCreations?tab=repositories "my repositories").

 # More about me...